Gertrude Ederle: Professional career

+English Channel crossing

-The Women's Swimming Association sponsored Helen Wainwright and Ederle for an attempt at swimming the Channel.
-Helen Wainwright pulled out at the last minute because of an injury, so Ederle decided to go to France on her own.
-She trained with Jabez Wolffe, a swimmer who had attempted to swim the Channel 22 times.
-During the training, Wolffe continually tried to slow her pace, saying that she would never last at that speed.
-The training with Wolffe did not go well.
-In her first attempt at the Channel on August 18, 1925, she was disqualified when Wolffe ordered another swimmer (who was keeping her company in the water), Ishak Helmy, to recover her from the water.
-According to her and other witnesses, she was not "drowning" but resting, floating face-down.
-She bitterly disagreed with Wolffe's decision.
-Wolffe had previously commented that women may not be capable of swimming the Channel and it was speculated that he did not want Ederle to succeed.
+In 1925, the Women's Swimming Association sponsored Helen Wainwright and Ederle for an attempt at swimming across the English Channel.
+Helen Wainwright cancelled due to an injury, so Ederle decided to go to France on her own.
+She trained with Jabez Wolffe, a swimmer who had attempted to swim the English Channel 22 times.
+On August 18, 1925, Ederle made her first attempt at swimming the Channel whereupon she was disqualified when Wolffe ordered another swimmer (who was keeping her company in the water), Ishak Helmy, to recover her from the water.
+She bitterly disagreed with Wolffe's decision and it was speculated that he did not want Ederle to succeed.